wedding-photographer-ireland-014

 Yeap, most couples do and luckily enough most wedding photographers cover the different styles.
 Obviously some will shine in specific areas so if you really want artistic shots then make sure to book a wedding photographer that highlights mostly creative work but don’t expect them to be a ninja getting all the candids too.

 With experience a good wedding photographer will have a unique look and consistency throughout all their photos from the candids to the creative editorial pieces.
 A professional will be able to direct you on the day when required and stay out of your way during the event.
 I’m more than capable in covering all the styles mentioned above but I like to meet my client’s expectations.
 This means good communication before the day on what photos they deem the most valuable and how to achieve these photos.
 All that takes is a quick discussion before the wedding day.
+Honestly, communication is key to getting the best out of your photographer.

 But if you had to choose just one style which would that be Phil?

 I’m a documentary wedding photographer at heart.
 I think my portfolio throughout the years truly highlights my passion for reportage photography.
+I won Wedding Photographer of the Year from the IPPVA based on my portfolio of documentary images.
+It’s the moments that keeps me on my toes.

 You can plan ahead with studio lighting set ups at the venue, you can research the poses you want the couples to do and list the family photos required beforehand.
 There is a definite formula for getting the posed or prompted photos right on the day.
 However reportage photography just happens and I just need to have the experience to be in the right place at the right time at the right angle with the right camera set up to capture this beautifully unscripted thing before my eyes!
 It’s all very exhilarating and nothing beats the moment when you’ve recorded it just as it happens.